 A higher setting generates neighbor patches that differ more noticeably from the center color.
-As you get closer to your target color, you will want to reduce the color spacing to a smaller value.
+As you get closer to your target color, reduce the color spacing to a smaller value.

 Select Monitor Compensation to simulate how all the on-screen color patches will appear when printed on paper.